 Native.
 This segregate has been recorded from limestone rocks, pavements and hill-slopes, chalk downland, rocky river- and streamsides, river shingle, sand dunes and sandy grassland, walls, roadside verges, crevices in concrete and in pavements, loose road metal and gravelly paths.
 Not recognised in national floras in 1987.
-It is not always easy to separate this polyploid species from E. verna sens. str.
+It is not always easy to separate this species from E. verna sens. str.
 It is very under-recorded.

-Site Hectad Gridref Date Recorder Kilmarnock NS43 NS43J 2013 Hannah, A. C.
+Site Hectad Gridref Latest Date Recorder

+Kilmarnock NS43 NS43J 2013 Hannah, A. C.

+Stewarton, northwest of NS44 NS44D 2016 Cozzolino, N., Hannah, A. &

+Lang, D. A.

-Though known from Kilmarnock since at least 2000, this species has not been recorded at any other Ayrshire locations.
+Though the Kilmarnock location has been known since at least 2000, this species has not been recorded at any other Ayrshire locations.